nonhermitian/mthree/docs/marginals.rst

 physical qubits go to which classical bits.
 We can do this with :func:`mthree.utils.marginal_distribution`:.

-First let us first get a raw distribution:
+First we get a raw distribution:

 .. jupyter-execute::